bmbenson/bmbenson.github.io/game-of-life/index.md

     }
 }
 ```

-<p>git commit -a -m "Use the game board array as the source of a square’s state."</p>
+`git commit -a -m "Use the game board array as the source of a square’s state."`

 ## Add Game Movement